RAK10701-Plus Field Tester LoRaWAN Network Setup

 - After configuration, tap OK twice to save and exit.

-The Field Tester Plus comes pre-configured with default DevEUI, AppEUI, and AppKey, so you can start testing immediately.
+The Field Tester Plus comes pre-configured with default DevEUI, AppEUI, and AppKey, so you can start testing immediately in most cases.

 Mobile Configuration via WisToolBox App